 Under this category, you may make one application during a calendar year to pay first and last months’ rent for your principal residence.

-The residence that is being rented must be intended to be occupied by the owner as his or her principal residence (primary place of residence).
+The residence that is being rented must be intended to be occupied by the owner as their principal residence (primary place of residence).
 Either the owner or the owner’s spouse may be the person who requires the money to pay first and last months’ rent (i.e., whose name is or will be on the lease).

-Example: Michael owns a locked-in account.
-Michael’s wife, Kay, seeks to rent a house that will be the principal residence for both of them.
-Kay arranges the lease and it will be in her name.
-Michael’s application should qualify because the house will be Michael’s principal residence.
+Example: Lee owns a locked-in account.
+Lee’s spouse, Kay, seeks to rent a house that will be the principal residence for both of them.
+Kay arranges the lease and it will be in their name.
+Lee’s application should qualify because the house will be Lee’s principal residence.

 An application is considered to have been made in the year in which the financial institution receives the completed application.

 You may make more than one application for a withdrawal from the same locked-in account under different categories of financial hardship in the same year but you must use different forms.

 Question 1: Fill in the information about yourself in each box.

 Question 2: Fill in the name of the financial institution that holds your locked-in account (for example, the name of the bank, insurance company, credit union) and the number of the account.
 The only number in the box should be the number of the account from which you wish to withdraw money.